-From these tables, we see that for both solar wind type spectra and for photoelectron peak spectra, it makes sense that it is increasingly likely to detect these spectral features (index = 1) for increasing time intervals, and increasingly unlikely to not detect these features (index = 0) for increasing time intervals.
-For example, for the SW index: SW = 0 for 366 cases for +/- 30 seconds intervals and SW = 0 for 315 cases for +/- 2 minutes intervals, and SW = 1 for 395 cases for +/- 30 seconds intervals and for SW = 1 for 446 cases for +/- 2 minutes intervals.
+From these tables, we see that for both solar wind-type spectra and photoelectron peak spectra, it makes sense that it is increasingly likely to detect these spectral features (index = 1) for increasing time intervals and increasingly unlikely to not detect these features (index = 0) for increasing time intervals.
+For example, for the SW index, SW = 0 for 366 cases for ± 30 s intervals, SW = 0 for 315 cases for ± 2 min intervals, SW = 1 for 395 cases for ± 30 s intervals, and SW = 1 for 446 cases for ± 2 min intervals.

-525 For the three types of time intervals, we see from Tables 1 and 2 that firstly, both the 526 solar wind type spectra and the photoelectron peak spectra are more often detected than they are 527 not detected (numbers for index = 1 are larger than numbers for index = 0).
-Secondly, the photoelectron peak spectra are detected more often than solar wind type spectra are detected 528 (numbers for PP = 1 are larger than numbers for SW = 1).
-Thirdly, the photoelectron peak 529 spectra are not detected less often than solar wind type spectra are not detected (numbers for PP 530 = 0 are smaller than numbers for SW = 0).
-For example, for the ± -2 minutes intervals, SW = 1 531 for 446 cases and SW = 0 for 315 cases, and PP = 1 for 589 cases and PP = 0 for 172 cases.
-The 532 trends for the PP index and SW index do not change significantly when the duration of the time 533 interval is varied, which allows us to simplify the analysis by considering only one type of time 534 535 intervals for the rest of the study.
-We choose +/-2 minutes intervals.
-The oblique echoes are then classified into three categories: ionosphere only (PP = 1 and SW = 0), solar wind only (PP = 0536 and SW = 1) or both present (PP = 1 and SW = 1).
-We will look at examples for each of these 537 categories.
-538
+For the three types of time intervals, we see from Tables 1 and 2 that, first, both the solar wind-type spectra and the photoelectron peak spectra are more often detected than they are not detected (numbers for index = 1 are larger than numbers for index = 0).
+Second, the photoelectron peak spectra are detected more often than solar wind-type spectra are detected (numbers for PP = 1 are larger than numbers for SW = 1).
+Third, the photoelectron peak spectra are not detected less often than solar wind-type spectra are not detected (numbers for PP = 0 are smaller than numbers for SW = 0).
+For example, for the ± 2 min intervals, SW = 1 for 446 cases and SW = 0 for 315 cases, and PP = 1 for 589 cases and PP = 0 for 172 cases.
+The trends for the PP index and SW index do not change significantly when the duration of the time interval is varied, which allows us to simplify the analysis by considering only one type of time intervals for the rest of the study.
+We choose ± 2 min intervals.
+The oblique echoes are then classified into three categories: ionosphere only (PP = 1 and SW = 0), solar wind only (PP = 0 and SW = 1), or both present (PP = 1 and SW = 1).
+We will look at examples for each of these categories.